TheDevonSydney/SydneyHangman/README.md

 # Hangman Game

-A **React app** where entering letters leads to finding a word, coreect guesses lead to victory while incorrect guesses incrementally introduce new body parts of a hanging man inevitably leading to death
+A **React app** where entering letters leads to finding a word, correct guesses lead to victory while incorrect guesses incrementally introduce new body parts of a hanging man inevitably leading to death

 ##  **How to Install & Run the App**